 Zion Travel Journal

 The dry desert air, the red rocky alien landscapes and the smell of campfire lingering in the valley from dusk until dawn.
-It’s great to be back in Utah and this time to a new part of the state (for me at least), Washington County.
+It’s great to be back in Utah and this time to a new part of the state (for me at least), the Greater Zion Area.
 This part of the Utah is well known as the home to Zion National Park, tourists from all around the world have Zion high up on their bucket list, and for a good reason!

 Zion and the surrounding area is famous for its world class hiking, canyoneering, horse riding, biking and many other outdoor activities.
 I was excited to spend some time outdoors in an environment very foreign to me and to challenge myself with some new experiences over the two nights and three days I spent there.